raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 A DSO Keepalive message exchange resets only the keepalive interval timer, not the inactivity timeout timer.

-If the client wishes to keep an inactive DSO Session open for longer than the default duration without having to send traffic every 15 seconds, then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.
+If the client wishes to keep an inactive DSO Session open for longer than the default duration then it uses the DSO Keepalive message to request longer timeout values, as described in {{keepalive}}.

 ### Values for the Inactivity Timeout